-A veteran mountaineer with around 30 years of experience is Gadul Bahadur Tamang.
+A veteran mountaineer with over 25 years of experience is Gadul Bahadur Tamang.
 His list of achievements speaks volumes about his love for climbing.
 He has summited 6th highest mountain in the world Cho Oyu Peak which is 8,188 meters high.
 He has achieved the feat of summiting Mera Peak (6,476m) over 200 times, Island Peak (6,189m) around 200 times, and Lobuche peak (6,119 m) over 100 times.
 Additionally, he accomplished climbing Pokalde Peak (5,806m) 200 times, Yala Peak (5,520m)10 times, Naya Kanga Peak (5,846m) around 15 times, and Chulu East (6,584m) 4 times.
 He is one of the very few who have crossed challenging Ganja La Pass (5,122 m) of the Langtang region around 10 times.

 Gadul was born and bought in the lap of the Himalayas in the Everest region of Nepal, Khotang.
 Gadul was only 14 years of age when he started his career as a porter.
 During his early years, he worked as a cook and helper and further went on to work as a trekking guide.
 He has trekked all over Nepal, as a trekking guide, including regions like Everest, Annapurna, Langtang, Mustang, Upper Mustang, Kanchenjunga, Manaslu, Dolpo, Rara, among others.
 Traversing Ganja La Pass of Langtang region which lies at an elevation of 5,122 meters is considered challenging.
 Gadul has crossed Ganja La Pass around 10 times.